EvgeniySaschenko/comments-api-server/README.md

 Backend transfers 2 objects<br>
 **items** - list of comments<br>
 **mapItems** - describes the hierarchy of the comment tree<br>
-Where comments id are used as keys.
+In these objects from comments are keys.

 #### items
 ```js